arya-vinayak/DemoProject/README.md

 git push origin master

+#if we wanna create a new repository
+-> we will have to manually create one on github ->after that we will have to our local machine and use the git init command ->we need to connect the local repo to the one on git using git remote add origin repository_link
+->we can use the git remote -v command to see our repo connections ->we can then create our desired files and then upload them the usual way

 #extras

 ls -la to check all the unhidden as well as the hidden files in the directory